schmoelder/diss/doc/02_model_based_design/04_design_formulation.md

 C_{i,\text{total}} = C_{\text{operating}} + C_{\text{depreciation}} + C_{i,\text{ads}} + C_{i,\text{eluent}} + C_{i,\text{feed}}. \\
 ```

-The cost associated with the eluent, $C_{i, \text{eluent}}$, which is the solvent used to elute the target product from the adsorbent, is calculated as:
+The cost associated with the eluent, $C_{i, \text{eluent}}$, which is the solvent used to elute the target product from the adsorbent, is calculated as

 ```{math}
 :label: eluent_cost